mindy-zheng/OS-5/README.md

 # Project 5: Resource Management
 The goal is to learn about resource management inside an operating system.
 This project will also include deadlock detection and management.

 I encountered many bugs and errors along the way with the previous project, so I wanted to start a little fresh and clean up as I went.
-This was the lasat project I had somewhat finished last semester before I left, so I will be using a bulk of my code from then.
-Thankfully, there isn't scheduling and the max processes a user can create is 18.
+This was the last project I had nearly finished last semester before I left, so I will starting fresh from that.

+# How to Run:
+1. run 'make'
+2. ./oss [-h] [-n proc] [-s simul] [-i intervalInMs] [-f logfile]
+3.

 ## Deadlock Algorithm: